Walpole Recreation Centre, WA

 Take your own towel and water bottle.
 There are showers, a key to which is located in the gym so you can let yourself in.

-Given the size of the gym, you’ll find an impressive number of adjustable barbells racked at one end, next to the Smith machine.
+Given the size of this gym in Walpole, you’ll find an impressive number of adjustable barbells racked at one end, next to the Smith machine.

 Resistance equipment here includes a lat pulldown, tricep pulldown, leg extension and leg curl.
 You’ll also find a multifunctional resistance machine in the functional area.
 Possible functions include a pec deck, shoulder press, lat pulldown and leg extension.
 There’s a hanging knee raise machine as well.